One Oxford Centre: Design

-At night, forty-three 1,500-watt spotlights illuminate the centre with a total of 54,500 watts that create a glowing effect that is said to be greater than any other highrise in the United States.
+At night, forty-three 1,500-watt spotlights illuminate the Centre with a total of 54,500 watts that create a glowing effect that is said to be greater than any other highrise in the United States.
 One Oxford Centre was developed by Oxford Development Company and designed by architecture firm Hellmuth, Obata, & Kassabaum.

+The most significant external change to One Oxford Centre since its construction was the addition of the PricewaterhouseCoopers logo on all sides of the building in April 2023.
+One PPG Place now remains the tallest skyscraper in the city to lack branding on its façade.

 In popular culture

 A composite image of the main tower of PPG Place and Oxford Centre is used as the Fiddler's Green luxury high-rise in the movie Land of the Dead.
 Another interesting fact is that a street (Cherry Way) passes through the tower on its lower levels.

 The building is featured in Episode 1656 of the television program Mister Rogers' Neighborhood on "Up and Down."
 Mr. Rogers and the "Speed Delivery"-man Mr. McFeely ride the building's escalators and elevators up and down.

 The tower is used for exterior shots of the Newman tower on the CBS daytime soap opera, The Young and the Restless.